shubham103/skt_octitnotes/README.md

 # skt_octitnotes
-A php webproject for my college to distribute notes among the students of my branch.
+A php webapp for my college to distribute notes among the students.
+From one side college faculties upload thier notes and another side students can find notes according to their interest either by subject or faculty.Here I have used PHP as server side language and MySQL for database.
-I am also learning django framework and thinking for makeing same project from python.